American Legislative Exchange Council: Other issues

-ALEC has worked to privatize public education.
-It frequently promotes model bills that expand public-private partnerships in education.
+ALEC has worked to privatize public education, frequently promoting model bills that expand public-private partnerships in education.

 It has provided model legislation that led to the enactment of aggressive personal and corporate income tax cuts in Kansas in 2012.
 Governor Sam Brownback, who promoted and signed the legislation, was advised by the supply-side economist and ALEC board member, Arthur Laffer, who said at the time that the cuts would pay for themselves and lead to increased growth.
 By fall 2014, however, the tax cuts had led to the depletion of a $700 million budget surplus, and although Kansas had experienced 6.6% job growth from 2010 to 2013, that figure lagged behind the nation's overall 8.8% job growth for the same period.

 It also has promoted a model bill that limits liability for parent companies that acquire subsidiaries responsible for asbestos-related injuries.